How Kentucky Motorcycle Laws on Riding and Safety Can Affect Your Accident Case

 - Whether you officially opted out of the no-fault system.
 You can only decide to reject no-fault coverage when you purchase insurance, not after a crash has occurred.
 Your request to opt out must be made in writing to the Kentucky Department of Insurance.
 If your request is on file, you may sue the other driver for payment regardless of how much your medical bills are or what kinds of injuries you have suffered.

-Our Motorcycle Accident Lawyers Can Advise You After an Injury
+Our Lawyers Can Advise You on Kentucky Motorcycle Laws Before or After an Injury